Costinteo/osds-lab/lab1/README.md

     0x7ffd7592f000     0x7ffd75950000 rw-p    21000      0 [stack]
 0xffffffffff600000 0xffffffffff601000 --xp     1000      0 [vsyscall]
 ```

 You can also access this information in the `proc` filesystem, that holds data on processes.
 Check out `/proc/$(pgrep ex1)/maps`.

 So what are we looking at?
-The ELF sections mentioned earlier are mapped into *segments* of memory, marked with different protections based on the needs of each section.
+The ELF sections mentioned earlier are mapped into *segments* of memory, marked with different protections based on the _minimal_ [^2] needs of each section.
 For example, `.rodata` will be mapped into a segment protected with read-only permissions.
 On the other hand, `.data` and `.bss` will be mapped into the same segment, protected with read-write permissions.
 You can see the file that is mapped in memory in each segment.

 **[Q1]**: Where is each section mapped?
 You can try using the `search` command in `pwndbg` (or `search-pattern` in `GEF`) to search for contents such as the string `Where is this located?` found in the source file `ex1.c`.
 That will help you determine where each section is.
 Experiment with more types by changing the source code and recompiling.